imsoftware/wp-imap-auth/README.md

 ## Wordpress IMAP Authentication 4

-**Please Note: Despite that it might still work, this project will not be actively maintained.**
+**Please Note: Despite that it might still work, this project will not be actively maintained.
+Feel free to fix the bugs.**

 IMAP authentication for Wordpress 4.0.0+